Your duties and responsibilities to your employees on maternity leave.

 This preferential treatment of women on maternity leave over other employees during a redundancy procedure is a rare example of lawful positive discrimination.

 You are under a duty to make a suitable and sufficient assessment of the risks to health and safety which your employees are exposed to while at work.
 You are required to record the findings of the assessment, but you are not obliged to hand over those findings to your employee if information about the risks is provided orally.

-An employer that employs any women of child-bearing age to do work of a kind that could involve risk to the health and safety of a new or expectant mother or her baby from any processes, working conditions or physical, chemical or biological agents, must include an assessment of those risks in its risk assessment.
+Where you are an employer that employs any women of child-bearing age to do work of a kind that could involve risk to the health and safety of a new or expectant mother or her baby from any processes, working conditions or physical, chemical or biological agents, you must include an assessment of those risks in its risk assessment.

-All employees with a child under 17 have the right to request flexible working.
+All of your employees with a child under 17 have the right to request flexible working.
 You must give proper consideration to the request using the required statutory procedures.

-Regardless of their length of service, employees dismissed when they are on maternity leave are entitled to receive written reasons for their dismissal without having to request them.
+Regardless of their length of service, any of your employees dismissed when they are on maternity leave are entitled to receive written reasons for their dismissal without having to request them.

 It is automatically unfair to dismiss a female employee or select her for redundancy due to maternity.
 There is no minimum qualifying service period.